CPG vs FMCG: How Consumer Goods Giants Are Adapting to Market Trends

 - Over-the-counter medicines: Pain relievers, vitamins

 FMCG companies need to prioritize rapid inventory turnover and efficient supply chains due to the high demand and short shelf life of their products.
-The key to success in this industry is availability and convenience.

-CPG vs FMCG: Key Differences
+CPG vs FMCG: Key differences

 While CPG vs FMCG share similarities in their focus on consumer needs, there are several key differences between the two sectors: